 The Committee membership consists of four highly skilled and experienced INEDs.
-The Committee is attended by senior management including the Chief Financial Officer, Head of Risk Management, Actuarial Key Function Holder, the General Manager and Internal Audit Key Function Holder, along with the external audit partner(s) and other senior managers.
+The Committee is attended by senior management including the Chief Financial Officer, Head of Risk Management, Actuarial Key Function Holder, the General Manager, and Internal Audit Key Function Holder, along with the external audit partner(s) and other senior managers.

 The Chair of the Committee reports to the Board on the activities of the Committee.
-The Committee meets with the external auditors and Head of Internal Audit without members of management present.
+The Committee meets with the external auditors and Internal Audit Key Function Holder without members of management present.